telerik/xaml-docs/knowledge-base/kb-barcode-export-to-image.md

 ---
 title: Create Image From Barcode Without Adding the Control the UI
-page_title: Generate Picture From QR Code Without Adding the Component in Visual Tree
+page_title: Generate Picture From QR Code Without Adding the Component in a Visual Tree
 description: Export the RadBarcode control without adding it to the visual tree.
 type: how-to
 slug: kb-barcode-export-to-image